 Fortunately, workplace wellness has transformed the way companies think about their businesses.
-Work spaces are even being built to reflect the new awareness of wellness at work.
+Workspaces are even being built to reflect the new awareness of wellness at work.

-Office spaces are more open and brighter.
+Offices are more open and brighter.
 Break rooms are stocked with healthier snacks.
 There are comfortable spaces to relax and find a quiet time.
 Lighting is less harsh.
 All of these details and others play an essential role in a workplace culture that is focused on health and wellbeing.

-Physical Health and Absenteeism, Stress and Productivity
+Physical Health And Absenteeism, Stress, And Productivity